Code-For-Groningen/temmies/README.md

   <img src="images/rugemmie.gif" />
 </p>

 A python library which interacts with themis.
-Use selenium and bs4.
+Uses bs4.
 I'll try to end development on a somewhat working state.

 ## Intended Features
 * [x] Log in